itzg/docker-minecraft-server/docs/misc/autopause-autostop/autostop.md

     the docker container variables have to be set accordingly (restart policy set to "no") and that the container has to be manually restarted.

+A `.skip-stop` file can be created in the `/data` directory to make the server skip autostopping, for as long as the file is present.
+The autostop timer will also be reset.

 A starting, example compose file has been provided in [examples/docker-compose-autostop.yml](https://github.com/itzg/docker-minecraft-server/blob/master/examples/docker-compose-autostop.yml).

 Enable the Autostop functionality by setting: